juuliasantala/pvt_november_2024/iosxe_livetools/README.md

 # Run pings and traceroute with IOS XE

 **NOTE: due to issues with lab, the final script has not been tested.
-The script will be tested ASAP and possible bugs fixed.**
+The flask script will be added as soon as it has been validated against a real environment, to make sure that there are no bugs.**

 > *Note*: The livetools YANG actions available on IOS XE v.
 17.15 - the script won't work against an older version.